Skip to content

 2. Consult the Requesting Tokens document to determine which scopes you will need for this client account.

-3. Run the setup script as follows:
+3. If using OIDC mode, run the setup script as follows:

 root@server # osg-token-renewer-setup <ACCOUNT_SHORTNAME>